 You are liable for LPT if you own a property on the liability date.
 The liability date for 2013 is 1 May 2013 and the liability date for 2014 is 1 November 2013.
 The actual charge payable on the property is based on its value on the valuation date (1 May 2013 for the period until 2016) and this does not change.

-For example, if you sell your property in July 2013 you are liable to pay LPT for 2013.
-If you own a property on 1 November 2013 and subsequently sell it any time before 1 November 2014 you are liable to pay LPT for 2014.
+For example, if you own a property on 1 November 2014 and subsequently sell it any time before 1 November 2015 you are liable to pay LPT for 2014.
 In general this payment should be made before the sale of the property closes.

 There is one exception to this.
 New and previously unused properties that were purchased from a builder or developer between 1 January 2013 and 31 October 2016 will be exempt until the end of 2016 (even if sold again in this period).
 So if you buy a second hand house that was previously bought for the first time in this period you are not liable for LPT until 2017.